zscott/MultiBitExchange/README.md

 see some JSON output.

 Next, using a browser plugin like [POSTMAN](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en)
-POST a JSON document to /markets to create a new market.
+POST a JSON document to /markets to create a new security.

 Include the following header
 ```